As an investor in international stocks via several index funds, I’ve considered and reconsidered in which account I ought to hold those funds.

 In the March of 2020, I was able to tax loss harvest with my admittedly tax-inefficient emerging market allocation in my Vanguard taxable brokerage account.
 For a complete guide on how to do this, please see my guides for TLH at Vanguard and TLH at Fidelity.

-I sold my VEMAX shares on March 3rd and 9th, buying shares of IEMG (IShares Core MSCI Emerging Markets ETF) with the proceeds.
+For example, when the markets were tanking in early 2020, I sold VEMAX shares on March 3rd and 9th, buying shares of IEMG (IShares Core MSCI Emerging Markets ETF) with the proceeds.
 I “banked” just over $5,000 in paper losses with these moves.

 As the market continued to plummet, I sold the IEMG shares to buy SPEM (SPDR Portfolio Emerging Markets ETF).
 This resulted in an additional $17,125 in paper losses.